vodolaz095/hunt/README.md

     [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern)
     and [Observer](https://en.wikipedia.org/wiki/Observer_pattern) patterns

--  [Redis](http://redis.io) database support from the box, with default use of it as session storage.
+-  [Redis](http://redis.io) database support from the box, with default use of it as session storage and socket.io backend.

 -  Hunt applications are easy to run on [Heroku](http://heroku.com/) hosting - many config values (mongo/redis database access URLs, etc...) are populated automatically